 While having one variant is associated with a 50-60% risk for breast cancer and 40-70% risk for ovarian cancer over a lifetime (Stanford), a gene has to be activated by other epigenetic factors, such as lifestyle and dietary factors, stress, hormones, xenobiotic exposure, oxidative damage, AGEs (advanced glycation end products) and many factors that potentially collide to cause double strand breaks and are linked to breast and ovarian cancer (Susan Cohen, Pharmacist).

 How to Decrease Your Risk of Breast Cancer

-We highly recommend getting a Nutrient Genome Report done to determine the most optimal way to strengthen your body.
+We highly recommend getting a genetic analysis with the Nutrient Genome Report done to determine the most optimal way to strengthen your body.

 If breast cancer is estrogen positive, consume anti-estrogenic foods including: broccoli, cabbage, sauerkraut, kale, Brussels sprouts, cauliflower, apples, onions, grapefruit, celery, parsley, oranges and tomatoes.
 Lycopene from watermelon and tomatoes have been found in studies to protect against breast cancer.

 All of the cruciferous vegetables (broccoli, cauliflower, Brussels sprouts and cabbage contain the phytochemicals sulforaphane, isothiocynates and

 indole-3 carbinol.
 A form of selenium found in broccoli and garlic in particular has been found to suppress chemically induced mammary tumors in animals.
 A study published in the Journal of Agricultural and Food Chemisty found that isothiocynates produced during the fermentation of cabbage prevented cancer growth in the breast, colon, lung and liver.
 A study from the University of New Mexico published a study linking sauerkraut consumption in adolescent females to a reduced risk of breast, colon, lung and liver cancer.